10 Best Small Towns in Montana

 Pop.
 917

 With just 917 residents, Ennis ("The Trout Capital of Montana") offers 81 recreation sites nearby with a safety score of 8.1/10 and a moderate cost of living.
 The local graduation rate is 96%.
 Unemployment: 1.2%.
 Main industry: tourism & hospitality.
 41 homes currently for sale.
-Nestled in Madison County County at 4,951 feet, it's authentic Montana.
+Nestled in Madison County at 4,951 feet, it's authentic Montana.

 #5